LifeJunkieRaj/RecreationCompass3.0/README.md

 code .
 ```

-3. CD into the bakend directory
+3. CD into the backend directory

 ```sh
 cd backend
 ```

-4. Install Express and necesary packages
+4. Install Express and necessary packages

 * npm
   ```